Frequently Asked Questions

 Purchasing beef in bulk provides greater savings than purchasing beef at retail prices.
 Purchasing beef in bulk eliminates the need to run out to the local grocery store, instead just walk over to the freezer and a variety of beef selections will be at your fingertips.
 Purchasing in bulk is more affordable because it averages out the price of steaks and ground beef.
 Cowpooling is a great way for families to share costs of a whole or half beef.
 This is a great way to start buying beef in bulk if you have never done so before.

-Why do I have to pay the processor separately?
+Why do I pay the processor separately?

 Splitting a cow is processed under the "custom exemption", therefore, legal reasons require that the processor must be paid directly by the person buying the animal from us.